Usman Mukhtar: Early and personal life

-Mukhtar was born in Rawalpindi on 27 July 1985, to actress Nasira, who has acted in 158 films and was known for his roles as a villain, while his grandfather was a lawyer.
+Mukhtar was born in Rawalpindi on 27 July 1985, to actress Nasira, who has acted in 158 films and was known for her roles as a villain, while his grandfather was a lawyer.

 Because his family did not support his desire to become a movie director, he studied journalism instead of going to a film school.

 At one point, he also wanted to become a professional cricketer, but there too his family dissuaded him.

 Mukhtar married Zunaira Inam Khan in an intimate nikkah ceremony in April 2021.
 They have a daughter, who was born on February 23, 2025.

 Career

 Director

-Mukhtar began his career as a filmmaker in 2006 and as a theatre actor in 2007, directing music videos and short films as well as acting in many plays.
+Mukhtar began his career as a filmmaker in 2006, mostly directing music videos.

 In June 2022, he released Gulabo Rani, a horror short film that was well received, winning the Best Short Film Award at the 2022 Los Angeles Sci-Fi & Horror Festival.

 Actor

+Mukhtar began his acting career with theatre in 2007, featuring in plays.

-In 2018, Mukhtar got his break as a film actor with a secondary role in the 2016 film Janaan.
+In 2016, Mukhtar got his break as a film actor with a secondary role in Janaan.

 In 2018, he had another secondary role in Parchi, for which he was also the cinematographer.

 In 2019, Mukhtar starred in the Hum TV drama Anaa opposite to Naimal Khawar, written by Samira Fazal and directed by Shahzad Kashmiri, which marked his acting debut on television as well his first lead role.

 In 2020, Mukhtar hosted the Hum Style Awards.
 He played the role of "Dr. Haris" in another Hum TV drama called Sabaat opposite to Sarah Khan.

 In 2021, he starred in the drama serial Sinf-e-Aahan.
 The same year he was cast and played the role of Aswad in drama serial Hum Kahan Ke Sachay Thay alongside Mahira Khan and Kubra Khan, written by Umera Ahmad.